 (September 2, 2021) As IT environments continue to expand to support today’s distributed workforce, organizations must battle an increasing number of security threats.
 Security information and event management (SIEM) helps detect these threats and reduce the risk of security incidents.

-SIEM collects and correlates the security-related data from a variety of sources, including security tools, servers, and network devices.
+SIEM collects and correlates security-related data from a variety of sources, including security tools, servers, and network devices.
 It then analyzes that data in near real-time to spot abnormal patterns of behavior that could indicate a cyberattack.

 Why SIEM Is Needed